top of page

 • Offer to stop in an babysit so the parent can take a shower, go shopping, or spend some time to self-care.

-• New caregivers are often tired and need need rest.
-Offer to clean the house, pick up groceries, bring them their mail or run errands.
+• New caregivers are often tired and need rest.
+Offer to clean the house, pick up groceries, bring them their mail, or run errands.

 • Offer to provide transportation to doctor appointments and well-baby check-ups.

-• Support birthing people with staying engaged or re-engaging in activities and hobbies enjoyed before giving birth.
+• Support birthing people with staying engaged or re-engaging in activities and hobbies that they enjoyed before giving birth.

 • Support new parents with continuing or resuming cultural and traditional activities such as berry picking, hunting, crafts, music, etc.